rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 #### CNE selection

 All the interconnections are considered to be CNEs.
 > This simple behavior might change later.
 > Hvdc lines are not selected because we cannot compute their sensitivity

+The branches selected on the reference network have to be available in the market-based network.

 ### Operational condition alignment